Edwinngera/sparsex/README.md

 # Development

 #### Priority
-* Training, install spams.
+* Training, test basic spams functionality.
+* Training, make sure input to spams.TrainDL is the expected dimension from preprocessing.
-* Training, dictionary learning.
+* Training, make sure dictionary output from spams is of the expected dimension.

 #### Backlog
 * Tests, use PyUnit.